 If your average commercial electricity bill is over $500 per month, then you will most likely get a more competitive energy rate through the custom energy quote process.
 The custom process is exactly that – by providing basic business information, energy usage and submitting a recent electricity bill – EnergyBot can leverage partnerships with suppliers to work on your behalf and secure the best energy rate for your business.
 Although it will take more time to complete, the custom quote process may deliver a lower energy rate that will add up to big savings for your business.
 Get a custom quote at EnergyBot.

-Through our trusted partnerships with leading national energy suppliers, EnergyBot can also help businesses switch to a green energy plan and support a more sustainable business practice.
+Through our trusted partnerships with leading national energy suppliers, you can compare green energy plans and switch to a renewable energy plan.

 Cleveland is a major city in the state of Ohio, with a growing population of 388,072, making it the 2nd largest city in Ohio and the 51st largest city in the U.S. The overall Greater Cleveland area has a population of 2.1 million, which ranks it as the 32nd largest metropolitan area in the U.S. With its location near the Great Lakes, Cleveland serves as a geographical collecting point, from the Midwest into the Northeast.
 It’s location also cements the city’s position as a major manufacturing and commercial center.
 Yet, Cleveland's economy is driven by a number of distinct industries including financial services, biomedical, and healthcare – with health and medical fields being the region’s largest employers.
 Although eight Fortune 500 companies call Cleveland headquarters, Cleveland may be best known for its beloved Browns, the famous Cleveland Clinic and the home of the Rock and Roll Hall of Fame.